 The Danforth: Toronto’s Greektown

-The Danforth neighborhood is home to one of the largest Greek communities outside Greece, a distinction that reflects the successful integration of Greek immigrants into Toronto neighborhoods since the mid-20th century.
+The Danforth is home to one of the largest Greek communities outside Greece, the legacy of Greek immigrants who settled here from the mid-20th century on — and one of the anchors of the city’s wider multicultural food scene.
 The neighborhood maintains strong cultural identity while embracing Toronto’s multicultural character, creating a unique blend of Greek traditions and contemporary urban living.
 Walking the Danforth immerses visitors in Greek culture—from Greek-language storefronts to Greek Orthodox churches serving the community.

 Danforth Avenue buzzes with energy from tavernas serving authentic Greek cuisine prepared using traditional recipes and techniques.
 Mezze platters featuring olives, feta cheese, grilled octopus, and authentic Greek meatballs showcase Mediterranean flavors.
 Fresh grilled seafood, often imported directly from Greece, provides daily specials reflecting what’s available in Mediterranean markets.
 Traditional Greek wines and ouzo accompany meals, creating dining experiences transporting visitors to Greek islands.